Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 collection of tools that enable an organization to define, standardize, measure, and automate to define, standardize, measure, and automate

-Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for:
+**<mark>Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for:</mark>**

 * Alert Detection
 * Threat visibility